Logic Blocks

 Lifecycle

-logic blocks follow a well-defined lifecycle with three key methods you can override:
+logic blocks follow a well-defined lifecycle with three key methods:

 | Method | When it runs | Typical use |